-The present study supports the view of above study that does not address to convert agricultural land into Jatropha land.
-However, wastelands or degraded lands where crop cultivation is not feasible, provides an opportunity to cultivate Jatropha through collective community participation.
-In current case study, Jatropha cropping has provided the local community in the Velchal watershed with an additional source of income, which strengthens the resilience of the village by enabling farmers to operate on different markets (food and energy).
-Currently the income from the biofuel plantation is small in relation to total household budgets.
-Harvested Jatropha seeds generate an income of approximately 100 US\$ ha-1 year-1 (considering seed yield between 0.5 and 1.0 tons ha-1 after the fourth year and onwards^{65,78} and Jatropha seed cost as 0.22US\$ kg-1 (10 INR kg-1)^{45,78}, which can be compared with incomes from agricultural crops grown in the area at around 400-500 US\$ ha-1 year-1 (assuming a cropping intensity of 150 % and average crop yields at 1-2 tons ha-1 in arid and semi-arid tropics under rainfed conditions^{55,64,79}).
+The present study does not challenge the objection against planting Jatropha on agricultural land.
+However, it is shown that wasteland that does not support conventional crop cultivation can be suitable for Jatropha cultivation involving the local community.
+In the current case study, Jatropha cropping has provided the local community in the Velchal watershed with an additional source of income, which strengthens the resilience of the village by enabling farmers to operate on different markets (food and energy).
+Currently, the income from the Jatropha cultivation is relatively small in relation to total household budgets.
+Harvested Jatropha seeds generate an income of approximately USD\$100 ha-1 year-1 (considering seed yield between 0.5 and 1.0 tons ha-1 after the fourth year and onwards^{11,14} and Jatropha seed cost as USD\$0.22 kg-1(10 INR kg-1)^{11,80}, which can be compared with incomes from agricultural crops grown in the area at around USD\$400-500 ha-1 year-1 (assuming a cropping intensity of 150% and average crop yields at 1-2 tons ha-1 in arid and semi-arid tropics under rain-fed conditions^{81-83}).
 However, the economic returns from the biofuel plantations will be higher if the biofuel prices increase in the future.
-Moreover, the present seed yields are less than half of the potential yields, which are estimated to be about 2.5 tons ha-1 under rainfed conditions78.
-This indicates substantial scope for further yield improvements through better management practices such as nutrient application coupled with improved soil and water conservation, and subsequently higher economic returns.
+Moreover, the present seed yields are less than half of the potential seed yields, which are estimated to be about 2.5 tons ha-1 under rain-fed conditions.11 This indicates substantial scope for further yield improvements through better management practices, such as nutrient application coupled with improved soil and water conservation, and subsequently higher economic returns.